tigstep/visitor_count/README.md

 # some notes
   <ul>
-    <li><b>--total-executor-cores</b> can be modified to end up with fewer or larger number of executors, hence output partitiions.
+    <li><b>--total-executor-cores</b> can be modified to end up with fewer or larger number of executor cores, hence output partitiions.
 This may be iseful from the solution's visibility perspective</li>
     <li><b>input_data.csv, user_agent_map.csv and log4j.properties</b> are attched with this project and can be found at <b>/visitor_counter/src/main</b> subdirectory, for easier access
     <li>output can be found at the output_path provided with spark_submit command and will have a <b>output_solution_1, output_solution_2, output_solution_3</b> subfloders for each of the questions respectivly.
 Each subfloder will contain partitions in .csv format.
     <li>The core SPARK SQL statements used can be found at